SamueleD98/Real-Time_1/readme.md

 int pthread_mutexattr_destroy(pthread_mutexattr_t *attr1);
 int pthread_mutexattr_destroy(pthread_mutexattr_t *attr2);
 </pre>

+### Tasks code modifications !!!!!!!!!!!!!!!!!!!!
-Each task reads or writes global variables only after it calls the mutex.
+Each task reads or writes global variables only after it calls the mutex as it is a critical section.
 Below, the second task takes control of two mutexes, one for reading and one for writing:
 <pre>
 int pthread_mutex_lock(pthread_mutex_t &mutex12 );
   double temp=T1T2;